Importation for personal consumption

 If you import or cause to be imported beer, cider, wine, or liquor (other than small amounts; see Traveler’s exemption) into New York State for your personal use, you are responsible for paying New York State’s excise tax.
 In certain circumstances, you must obtain a temporary license or register with the Tax Department before importing liquor into New York State.

-• Individuals who import (or cause to be imported) beer, wine or cider into New York State from another state in the U.S. for personal use are noncommercial importers and are required to file the appropriate ABT return and pay any tax due.
+- Individuals who import (or cause to be imported) beer, wine or cider into New York State from another state in the U.S. for personal use are noncommercial importers and are required to file the appropriate alcoholic beverages tax (ABT) return and pay any tax due.
 See Filing returns and paying tax.

-• A person purchasing wine for their personal use from an out-of-state direct wine shipper is not required to file a tax return as a noncommercial importer if they only purchase wine for their personal use from an out-of-state direct wine shipper.
+- A person purchasing wine, cider, mead, or braggot for their personal use from only an out-of-state direct shipper is not required to file a tax return as a noncommercial importer.

 Traveler's exemption